Several dead in attack on Canadian miner Semafo's convoy in Burkina Faso

-The attack took place on the road between Semafo’s Fada and Boungou mine sites, about 40 kilometers from Boungou, it said in a statement.
+The attack took place on the road between Semafo’s Fada and Boungou mine sites, about 40 kilometres from Boungou, it said in a statement.

 “Information currently has several fatalities and injuries,” the company said, adding it would issue a statement when details are known.
 The convoy of five buses transporting Semafo employees was escorted by military personnel.